andrey-yantsen/plex-api.rs/CONTRIBUTING.md

 The project provides a sample Plex library for testing, feel free to extend it the way you see fit.

+There're multiple test types available:

+* Offline tests, with mock data.
+* Online tests using a claimed (i.e. assigned to a MyPlex account) local docker container.
+* Online tests using an unclaimed local docker container.

 The easiest way to run all the available tests is by executing the following command:

 ```